kYroL01/WIFSS/README.md

 ### Additional content

-1.You can try the system by connecting your client to your local server with `localhost` or `local` as address, once the server is running and listening.
+1. You can try the system by connecting your client to your local server with `localhost` or `local` as address, once the server is running and listening.

-2.No data are saved by server, just a bridge between clients.
+2. No data are saved by server, just a bridge between clients.